census-bds/usdot-phmsa-hazmat-parser/README.md

 ## Instructions

-Run flask in development mode with FLASK_APP=cfr-tool.
+Run flask in development mode with FLASK_APP=cfr_tool.
+To initialize the database, be sure to run `flask init-db` before `flask run`.
 <br>
 For Linux and Mac:
 ```